michaelzcjia/smart_predict_optimize/README.md

 ## Code Overview

 ### HelperFunctions.py
 Contains the majority of the code.
-Contains functions and classses to:
+Contains functions and classes to:
 - Generate synthetic data and formulate it into a Shortest Path problem.
 - Compute SPO and SPO+ loss.
 - Solve a Shortest Problem problem as a Linear Program